MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackageAutoUpdateSettings.md

 PS C:\> Get-AppxPackageAutoUpdateSettings -AllUsers
 ```

-This will return the Auto Update and Repair settings for all configured and isntalled Windows Apps that have been registered for all users.
+This will return the Auto Update and Repair settings for all configured and installed Windows Apps that have been registered for all users.

 ### Example 3: Get a single App Package Auto Update Setting
 ```